kektan/ded/subpages/yt-guide.md

 ---
 permalink: /ytguide.html
-description: How to use programs to record VTuber streams from the beginning
+description: How to use programs to record VTuber streams from the beginning for dummiez
 ---

 # How to use record VTuber streams from the beginning

 So you're an archiver but don't really have a way to record (often unarchived) ⛩️ streams from youtube-dl unless jumped in from the very start.
 Look no further to this shitty guide.
-This guide will cover how to install programs such as [ytarchive](https://github.com/Kethsar/ytarchive), which that will record streams from the very beginning without having to be on the stream from the start time.
+This (simple) guide will cover how to install programs such as [ytarchive](https://github.com/Kethsar/ytarchive), which that will record streams from the very beginning without having to be on the stream from the start time.

 This guide assumes you have [ffmpeg](https://www.ffmpeg.org/) installed.